Human Trafficking & Exploitation

 HOW VICTIMS ARE TRAFFICKED

 Traffickers use force, fraud, or coercion to subject victims to engage in commercial sex or forced labor.
 Anyone can be a victim of trafficking anywhere, including in the United States.
-At risk and marginalized children and youth are susceptible and defenseless targets.
+At-risk and marginalized children and youth are susceptible and defenseless targets for exploitation.

 Human trafficking can be compared to a modern-day form of slavery.
-It involves the exploitation of people through force, coercion, threat, and deception and includes human rights abuses such as debt bondage, deprivation of liberty, and lack of control over freedom and labor.
+It involves the exploitation of people, including children, through force, coercion, threat, and deception and includes human rights abuses such as debt bondage, deprivation of liberty, and lack of control over freedom and labor.